-The PaaS business model has higher profitability than the traditional ‘selling’ business model as it derives revenue from products and services.
+The EaaS business model has higher profitability than the traditional ‘selling’ business model as it derives revenue from products and services.
 Typically, services have a much larger profit margin as compared to products.
 The bundled product and service model produces a higher return on investment as manufacturing companies save on costs related to customer acquisition.

 iv.
 Flexible pricing models

-With PaaS, it is possible to offer different pricing models instead of a one-time payment.
+With EaaS, it is possible to offer different pricing models instead of a one-time payment.
 Based on the requirements of your customers and the market demand, you could charge using the pay-per-use model or consumption based on time.
 This dynamic pricing capability allows for higher profits.

 v.
 Competitive advantage